georgewelly/letterboxdbot/README.md

 # Discord-Letterboxd integration bot

-A bot for accessing data on letterboxd from within a discord server
+A bot for accessing data on letterboxd from within a discord server.

+Uses BeautifulSoup and a html scraper as the Letterboxd API was very unhelpful.

 ## Aims